Estimated learning time: 70 hours

 - General principles of defamation

-The course materials will be sent to you on DVD-Rom and should be studied with the latest edition of McNae's Essential Law for Journalists (book not included).
+The course materials will be sent to you on a USB stick and should be studied with the latest edition of McNae's Essential Law for Journalists (book not included).
 Candidates will work through the unit and answer the self-assessment tasks.